Wednesday, September 02, 2009

 Sunday, December 07, 2008

 Top-notch plastic surgeons (experts) are often referred and known as masters of certain aspects of their field, such as condition, or surgical procedure specialties.
-All plastic surgeons are trained to practice many different plastic surgery procedures, however, the reality is that no one plastic surgeon will master and excel at every condition or surgical procedure in their field.
-Therefore, it's key to find top plastic surgeons in certain areas based on particular special interests and/or expertise.
+All plastic surgeons are trained to practice many different plastic surgery procedures, such as facial plastic surgery, however the reality is that no one plastic surgeon will master and excel at every condition or surgical procedure in their field.
+Therefore, it's key to finding top plastic surgeons in certain areas based on particular special interests and/or expertise.

 Plastic surgeons master and regularly perform particular surgical procedures in their areas of specialization.
 Another key finding top-notch plastic surgeons is finding those who are referred by their peers the most for certain surgical procedures, and those who practice those surgical procedures 75% - or more of the time.